amitshekhariitbhu/RxJava2-Android-Samples/README.md

 * FLATMAP
 * and much more.

-Using Function as Func1 has been removed.
+Example using Function as Func1 has been removed.

-Using BiFunction as Func2 has been removed.
+Example using BiFunction as Func2 has been removed.

 # Quick Look on few changes done in RxJava2 over RxJava1